Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 country of origin following performances."

-After the race, we decided to visit Derby Line.
-This town straddles the border, with the Canadian half called Stanstead.
+After the race, we decided to visit Derby Line, a town that straddles the border, with the Canadian half called Stanstead.
 I wanted to see the Haskell Free Library and Opera House, built right on the border, and the B&B owner had recommended a bakery to try on the Canadian side.
 In the Haskell, the audience sits in the U.S. and the stage is in Canada.
 In the library portion, the circulation desk is in the U.S. but the books are in Canada.
 There is a line painted on the floor to show the international border.
 During the Vietnam War, draft dodgers met with their families here.
 As long as they did not put a toe over the line, they were safe from arrest.

 |Yes, that is a horse hitched at a petrol station|